carbon-design-system/carbon-website-archive/src/content/components/content-switcher/style.md

 ## Structure

-Content Switchers must have at least two options for the user to choose from.
-Each container that makes up the Content Switcher is equal in size.
+Content switchers must have at least two options for the user to choose from.
+Each container that makes up the content switcher is equal in size.
 The width of a container is determined by the length of the longest container option text plus the 32 px / 2rem on both sides of the text.

 | Class                                                                             | Property                                | px / rem | Spacing token |
 | --------------------------------------------------------------------------------- | --------------------------------------- | -------- | ------------- |